 • Add old fashioned oats to a high-speed blender.
 Blend until the oats become oat flour.
 Skip this step if using oat flour (see recipe ingredients for adjusted quantities)

-• In a blender, combine the beets, eggs, yogurt, bananas, coconut oil, and cinnamon.
+• Combine the beets, eggs, yogurt, milk, bananas, maple syrup, and avocado oil in a blender.
 Blend until smooth.

-• Heat a skillet over low heat.
-Add coconut oil to the pan and when it is hot, pourthe batter into small pancakes (I used 1/3 cup for each pancake).
+• Heat a skillet over medium-low heat.
+Add a bit of coconut oil to the pan, and when it is hot, pour the batter into small pancakes (I used 1/3 cup for each pancake).
+Or use a plastic bottle to shape your desired shape; we love making heart shapes for Valentine's Day.

-• Cook until small bubbles form and you are able to flip, about 2 minutes.
+• Cook until small bubbles form, and you can flip for about 2 minutes.
 Flip and cook the other size for the same amount of time.
 Set aside cooked pancakes and continue the process until the batter is finished.

 Notes

 • Cook and peel your beets first: This recipe will not work with raw beets.
-You need to steam or roast them for best results.
-This is a great recipe to use leftover beets or simply cook them the day before you plan to serve these pancakes as it takes a long time for the beets to be ready.
+You need to steam or roast them for the best results.
+This is a great recipe to use leftover beets or cook them the day before you serve these pancakes.

-• Make sure that you cook the pancakes using low heat or they will burn on the outside and look brownish rather than pink.
+• Make sure you cook the pancakes using medium-low heat, or they will burn on the outside and look brownish rather than pink.
 This will ensure that they are fully cooked in the middle.

 Nutrition